-In their first two years, however, the RHCs became an important part of health networks around the state.
-This report outlines findings about the reach of the RHC program in its first two years using methods from the field of social network analysis are used to understand how the partner organizations within RHC networks work with both the RHCs and one another.
+Because the success of RHCs is intimately tied to the success of these networks, the RHC program regularly evaluates network strengths and areas for improvement.
+Methods from the field of social network analysis are used to understand how the partner organizations within RHC networks work with both the RHCs and one another.

 Partner organizations valued the contributions of other organizations within their RHC networks more in 2018 than they did in 2017.